 A working campus telephone is installed in every classroom and meeting room on campus, usually near the front door.
-If there an emergency, Campus Police can be reached at 911 or x5100.
+If there is an emergency, Campus Police can be reached at x5100 or 911.
 Emergency call boxes are located throughout campus, identified by the large blue light on top.
-On your cell phone, you can call Campus Police in emergency at 413.662.5100.
+On your cell phone, you can call Campus Police in an emergency at 413.662.5100.